SylvainA77/mysqlchk/README.md

         server node3 192.168.55.113:3306 check
 ```

 # maxscalechk

 Based on ClusterControl's mysqlchk script but built for Maxscale.
-It detects the Maxscale status on the database node as per below:
+It detects the Maxscale status on the proxy node as per below:

 * if maxctrl list servers has return code 0,
  * return 'Maxscale is running.'